 Zim Smith Trail

-This 12 mile, mostly paved trail goes from Ballston Spa through Malta, Round Lake Village, Clifton Park, Halfmoon, and Mechanicville.
-Mostly used for biking and walking and is also stroller and wheelchair are accessible.
+This 12-mile, mostly paved trail goes from Ballston Spa through Malta, Round Lake Village, Clifton Park, Halfmoon, and Mechanicville.
+Mostly used for biking and walking and is also for strollers and wheelchair accessible.

 The trail runs through Malta’s Shenantaha Creek Park where there are picnic tables, a playground for the kids, tennis courts, volleyball, and restrooms.
 The trail is mostly wooded and runs by the backyards of homes.